Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

 3. Benevolence: Do you have the customer’s back, and do you genuinely want to help them?

 If you can successfully build trust with customers, you’ll have a much easier time overcoming this value objection, and matching your product’s values with your customer’s values.

 Be proactive when overcoming sales objections

 As a sales professional, it’s absolutely necessary to understand and be prepared for the most common sales objections.

-Knowing every detail and feature of your product/service is important, but getting down into the true core of the customer's objection is equallly crucial.
-Respectfully ask your buyer open-ended questions that probe deeper into the true core of their objection.
+Knowing every detail and feature of your product or service is important, but getting into the true core of the customer's objection is equally crucial.
+Respectfully ask your buyer open-ended questions that probe deeper into what’s behind their objection.

-With an understanding of your customer's wants and needs and your product's offerings, you are armed to tackle any objection based on budget, authority, need, time, and value.
+With an understanding of your customer's wants and needs and your product's offerings, you can work on overcoming sales objections based on budget, authority, need, time, and value.